m5991/linkedin-jobs-scraper-analysis/CONTRIBUTING.md

-# Contributing to LinkedIn Job Scraper
+# Contributing to LinkedIn Job Scraper Analysis

 Thank you for your interest in contributing!
 We welcome issues, pull requests, and suggestions.